 Another thing to consider is whether you will pay for birth parent expenses.
 You are legally allowed to provide for the birth parents’ expenses as long as they pertain to legal and living expenses.
 Nebraska does not define what these expenses are in their state statutes.
 Check with your adoption agency or attorney before providing birth parent expenses, as well as how long you are allowed to provide these expenses.

 Those who go through domestic adoption will also want to decide how much contact they want their children to have with their birth parents once the adoption is finalized.
-This is referred to as an open adoption.
+This is referred to as open adoption.
 Many birth parents want some contact with their biological children, but the level of openness you have is up to you and the birth parents.
 Some desire regular updates through pictures and letters.
 Other birth parents want more contact, including visitation or exchanging personal contact information.
 You will want to discuss your open adoption relationship with your child’s birth parents before the birth parents sign consent forms, so there will not be any misunderstandings or civil actions taken against you.
 For adoption in Nebraska, open adoption contact agreements are legally enforceable.

 Foster Adoption in Nebraska